Why Congress Should Extend Funding for Medicare Low-Income Outreach and Enrollment: Letter to Congress

 Federal outreach and enrollment activities, originally authorized under the 2008 Medicare Improvements for Patients and Providers Act (MIPPA), connect low-income beneficiaries—many who are dually eligible for both Medicare and Medicaid—with assistance for prescription drug coverage and other essential Medicare benefits.

-"This federal investment works," says a letter sent on Dec.
-14 by NCOA and 74 other organizations to leaders of Congress.
+"This federal investment works," says a letter sent on Nov.
+6 by NCOA and 94 other organizations to leaders of Congress.
 "The program has been successful in providing assistance to millions of low-income beneficiaries and their families.
-From September 2020 to August 2023, partners assisted almost 3 million beneficiaries at over 60,000 group outreach events and conducted about 3.2 million one-on-one contacts with Medicare beneficiaries, their families, or caregivers."
+In the past two years alone, the network has connected 9.3 million low-income Medicare beneficiaries to these benefits programs."

 As the letter reminds House and Senate leaders: